Sugar Reach Channels Reconnection Project

 When will this project be constructed?

-Project designs will be completed in 2023.
-Construction is planned to be completed in two phases starting in summer 2024 and will be completed in 2025.
+Construction will be completed over multiple years starting in summer 2024.
 Generally, work within the Methow River is limited to the month of July in each year to protect fish species, but special exemptions will allow these projects to be constructed in late summer and early fall to take advantage of low flow conditions.

 Methow Salmon prioritizes working with local and regional contractors.
-This will be a large project that will span three construction seasons starting in 2024 Contractors are encouraged to contact us to be placed on our contractor list.
+This will be a large project that will span three construction seasons starting in 2024.
+Individual contracts will be awarded for each worksite.
+Contractors are encouraged to contact us to be placed on our contractor list.

 Who is doing this project?

-This project has been developed by the Methow Salmon Recovery Foundation in coordination with a multi-agency Project Development, landowners and project partners.
-Bureau of Reclamation, Bonneville Power Administration, and Salmon Recovery Funding Board have provided funding and technical support for project design.
+This project has been developed by the Methow Salmon Recovery Foundation in coordination with a multi-agency Project Development Team, landowners and project partners.
+Bureau of Reclamation, Bonneville Power Administration, Salmon Recovery Funding Board, Ecology Floodplain by Design, Rock Island Habitat Conservation Plan Tributary Committee, and Priest Rapids Coordinating Committee have provided funding and technical support for the project.

 Learn about other Salmon Habitat Projects